ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Reverted `middleware` again due to causing a internal server error on deployment
 * Changed name export from `Item` to `ShortcutItem` to match its filename
+* Rewrite `applicationOnboardingAtom` Atoms in to separate atoms
+* Rewrite `backgroundOnboardingAtom` Atoms in to separate atoms
+* Rewrite `employmentOnboardingAtom` Atoms in to separate atoms
-* Rewrite `Onboarding` Atoms in to their respective atoms
+* Rewrite `contactOnboardingAtom` Atoms in to separate atoms
 * Added `applicationTabsAtom`in `OnboardingStore`
 * Added `backgroundTabsAtom` in `OnboardingStore`
 * Added `employmentTabsAtom` in `OnboardingStore`
 * Added `contactTabsAtom` in `OnboardingStore`
-* Changed `OnboardingHeader` Component
-* Added `OnboardingFieldInput` Component for better control of field inputs
+* Added `OnboardingFieldInput` Component as a reusable component for better control of field inputs
 * Added `OnboardingSubmitted` Component to show after onboarding form is done and submitted
+* Merged all onboarding data object before submitting to server
+* Created a UI when user completed and submitted the onboarding form
-* Added illustration when onboarding form is submitted and redirects to login page
+* Added illustration when onboarding form is completed and submitted and then redirects to login page
 * Added `isRequired` check for the required fields in the onboarding form

 ## v.0.5.5

 * Fixed fetching of shortcut data from the backend
+* Pulled backend resources from amplify
 * Rewrite atom architecture for manipulating data coming from the backend in `ShortcutStore`
 * Added backend functionality and resources for local development testing
 * Updated the links for `Shortcuts` to be clickable and open a new tab
 * Added `DEL` and `PUT` functions for deleting and editing shortcuts respectively (backend not yet implemented)
+* Removed the role check on `NavigationBar` to fix the route issue
 * Fixed `Badge` and `Sidebar` state from previous state still persists when switching roles
+* Fixed route issue when manually entering URL is does not reflect on the page
 * Updated illustration for when onboarding form is submitted
 * Added profile components for `Profile` page
 * Added `scale` tailwind extension for flipping images, svg and related media horizontally.
-* Added a check to shortcuts link string if it includes `https://` or `http://`, includes it otherwise
+* Added a simple check to shortcuts link string if it includes `https://` or `http://`, includes it otherwise
 * Updated shortcuts link to a valid link to redirect properly

 ## v.0.5.6

 * Added backend and frontend functionality for `Profile`
-* Cleaned up and refactored source code
-* Organized Project Structure
 * Updated the clear variant of `CTAButtons` Component to have a colored text
-* Added `LabelTag` Component for displaying short labels e.g. ("active")
+* Added `LabelTag` Component as a reusable component for displaying short labels e.g. ("active")
-* Added `RightBarCard` Component for displaying content on right bar
+* Added `RightBarCard` Component as a reusable component for displaying content on the right bar of pages
 * Updated `UserDropdown` Component to display job positon below the user's name
 * Updated `useEffect` dependency in `providers.jsx`
 * Moved `user` object from `authenticationAtom` in `AuthenticationStore` to `userAtom` in `UserStore`